Clove Benefits Uses Side Effects

 Health Benefits of Cloves

-Cloves are a versatile spice that adds flavor while also providing health benefits.
+Cloves are a versatile spice that adds flavour while also providing health benefits.
 They are high in antioxidants, may help regulate blood sugar, kill bacteria, and more.
 Here are the 8 most impressive health benefits of eating cloves:

 1. Germicidal effect

 Essential oil component eugenol, when dispersed in a concentrated sugar solution, demonstrated an antimicrobial effect against various bacteria.
-For example- Pseudomonas aeruginosa, Clostridium perfringens, E.coli and Candida albicans.
+For example, Pseudomonas aeruginosa, Clostridium perfringens, E.coli and Candida albicans.

 2. Anti-inflammatory and wound healing